carlosmlh47-prog/power-outage-analysis/README.md

 | severe weather | 3,677 | 4,074 |
 | system operability disruption | 583 | 909 |

-Equipment failure shows a striking gap, with low income states averaging 3,858 minutes compared to 456 for high income states.
-Severe weather outages also last longer in low income states (4,074 vs 3,677 minutes).
+The equipment failure difference is remarkable, with low income states averaging 3,858 minutes, compared to 456 minutes for high income states.
+Severe weather outages also are longer in low income states (4,074 v.
+3,677 minutes).
 ## Assessment of Missingness

 ### NMAR Analysis